1993—The first website goes online.

 1961—Leonid I. Rogozov, the sole doctor at a Soviet station in Antarctica, removes his own appendix.

 1956—Ex-Veep Alben Barkley concludes his keynote speech to the Washington and Lee Mock Convention, then keels over dead.

 1900—The Illinois Central’s Cannonball Express slams into a freight train at Vaughan, Miss.
 Engineer John Luther “Casey” Jones is the only fatality.

-1871—Apaches, having surrendered, living at Camp Grant in the Arizona Territory, are attacked by a mob of American vigilantes and Tohono O’odham; 144 die, but for eight, they’re women and children.
+1871—Despite having surrendered, Apaches living at Camp Grant in the Arizona Territory are attacked by a mob of American vigilantes and Tohono O’odham; 144 die, all but eight are women and children.

 1844—Hank Thoreau accidentally sets 300 acres of Concord forest afire.